AdobeDocs/mobile-services.it-IT/help/android/location/geo-poi.md

    >
    >You can call `trackLocation` at any time.

    You can use location strategies to determine the location that is passed to the `trackLocation` call.
-Per ulteriori informazioni, vedi [Strategie di posizione Android](https://developer.android.com/guide/topics/location/strategies.html).
+For more information, see [Android Location Strategies](https://developer.android.com/guide/topics/location/strategies.html).

 Inoltre, se la posizione è determinata essere nel raggio di un POI definito, una variabile di dati di contesto `a.loc.poi` viene inviata con l'hit `trackLocation` e indicata come POI nei rapporti di **dettaglio della posizione**.
 Viene inoltre inviata una variabile di dati contestuali `a.loc.dist`, con la distanza (in metri) dalle coordinate definite.